-In some instances, levels of waste minimization achieved fell below potentially achievable levels based on site conditions.
+In years when remediation waste is generated, levels of waste minimization achieved fell below potentially achievable levels based on site conditions.
 Examples follow:

-- The amount of investigation-derived waste generated during investigations conducted under the Consent Order has increased relative to investigations conducted under Module VIII.
-The investigation scope has increased under the Consent Order, resulting in the drilling of more boreholes and generation of more investigation-derived waste. - The use of risk assessments to establish risk-based cleanup levels is one of the few opportunities available to corrective actions for source reduction.
-The Consent Order limits the use of risk-based cleanup levels in lieu of the cleanup levels prescribed by the Consent Order.
-Therefore, the cleanup levels prescribed in the Consent Order may result in generation of more waste than would result from use of risk-based cleanup levels. - The Consent Order requires long-term controls on sites that are cleaned up to other than residential cleanup levels.
-In order to allow for the possible future transfer of property from DOE ownership, some sites have been cleaned up to residential levels even though that is not the current land use (e.g., MDA B).
+- In order to allow for the possible future transfer of property from DOE ownership, some sites have been cleaned up to residential levels even though that is not the current land use (e.g., MDA B).
 The use of the more stringent residential cleanup levels has resulted in generation of a larger volume of waste than if the sites had been cleaned up based on current land use. - The single largest potential source of waste generated by corrective actions is removal of buried waste or contaminated soil during implementation of corrective measures.
 Such actions have the potential to generate thousands of cubic meters of waste.
 In evaluating corrective measure alternatives, corrective action program and project leaders generally give preference to alternatives that would avoid generating large volumes of waste, provided they are protective of human health and the environment.
+The consideration of other factors by external stakeholders, however, may result in selection of an alternative that generates more waste than the alternative recommended by the Laboratory.